sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 managed-one     false                                          True        7m1s
 ```

-Now let's have a look to the UI.
+Now let's have a look at the UI.
 The `dr-hub2` UI simply displays `managed-one` cluster as not (yet) accepted:

 ![](https://i.imgur.com/2fnnKe6.png)